3.2.1. Core data sources

 <Parameter name="type">shape</Parameter>

-<Parameter name="file">data/world-countries.shp</Parameter>
+<Parameter name="file">data/ne_110m_admin_0_countries.shp</Parameter>

 </Datasource>